Bouquet

 These new colorists immediately seek to vary the subjects, and flowers are ideal for their research.
 The vases, tablecloths and wallpapers complement unprecedented color balances.

-On May 1 in New York, Christie's sells an oil on canvas, 65 x 55 cm, painted by Matisse in Collioure in 1907, estimated $ 8M.
-This work showing a vase with peonies was admired by Félix Féneon who was the effective promoter of Fauvism.
+An oil on canvas 65 x 55 cm painted by Matisse in Collioure in 1907 was sold for $ 19M from a lower estimate of $ 8M by Christie's on May 1, 2012.
+This work showing a vase with peonies was admired by Félix Fénéon who was the effective promoter of Fauvism.

 These new colorists immediately seek to vary the subjects, and flowers are ideal for their research.
 The vases, tablecloths and wallpapers complement unprecedented color balances.

-On May 1 in New York, Christie's sells an oil on canvas, 65 x 55 cm, painted by Matisse in Collioure in 1907, estimated $ 8M.
-This work showing a vase with peonies was admired by Félix Féneon who was the effective promoter of Fauvism.
+An oil on canvas 65 x 55 cm painted by Matisse in Collioure in 1907 was sold for $ 19M from a lower estimate of $ 8M by Christie's on May 1, 2012.
+This work showing a vase with peonies was admired by Félix Fénéon who was the effective promoter of Fauvism.

 Born in northern France, Henri Matisse very early visited the local weaving workshops.
 Throughout his life, he will be a creator of forms on the most varied supports, overlapping figuration and abstraction.